 The Group refined its talent training system to build a strong talent pool.
-We continue to deepen the optimisation and reform of our organisational structure to support further deep penetration of the regions, and stimulate organisational vitality.
-While focusing on major business priorities, we provided support to key positions.
-We enhanced internal talent incubation through special talent training programs, namely the "Excellent Joy Program", "Leading Figure Program" ("領軍人才計劃"), "Pioneering Talent Program" ("領辰計劃"), "Leading Management Talent Program" ("領將計劃"), "Leading Talent Program", "Joyful Talent Program", and "Leading and Joyful Trainee Program".
-We continued to carry out capability building of staff, and innovated in the development of micro-courses and internal training platform in order to provide talents with expansive career development space, refine the talent training system from multiple dimensions, and further empower teams to unleash and create excellent results.
+We continued to deepen the optimisation and reform of our organisational structure to support further regional exploration.
+Besides, we were committed to stimulating organisational vitality to focus on major business priorities and support key positions.
+We enhanced internal talent incubation through special talent training programs, namely the "Induction Program (登悦計劃)", "Pioneering Talent Program (領 辰計劃)", and "Leading Management Talent Program (領將計劃)".
+We continued to strengthen staff's work capabilities via innovative micro-courses and internal training platforms, providing talents with expansive career development space.
+We refined the talent training system from multiple dimensions, further inspiring our teams to unleash dynamics and create excellent results.

 The Group actively undertook its social responsibility through pro bono activities.
-We have been carrying out "City Care" public welfare activities and building "Happy Courier Stations" ("幸福 驛站") in communities for many years following the philosophy of wholehearted contribution to public welfare activities and caring for front line city builders.
+We have been carrying out "City Care" public welfare activities and building "Happy Courier Stations (幸福驛站)" in communities for many years following the philosophy of wholehearted contribution to public welfare activities and caring for front line city builders.
 We have also created more employment and development opportunities for migrant workers and local employees, and actively fulfilled our tax obligations to contribute to the harmony and stability of society.